Phil Mac Giolla Bhain

-Philip Joseph Gerar Mac Giolla Bhain is a Scottish-born Irish blogger, author, playwright and freelance journalist.
+Philip Joseph Gerard Mac Giolla Bhain is a Glasgow-born Irish blogger, author, playwright and freelance journalist.

 Career

 From 1999 to 2006 he was a staff journalist with An Phoblacht a newspaper published by Sinn Féin, writing under the pen name Mick Derrig, a reference to Mac Giolla Bhain's maternal grand-uncle.

 Mac Giolla Bhain came to prominence by charting events leading to the financial collapse of the Glasgow football club Rangers.
 In April 2010 he detailed the extent of the club's tax liabilities to The News of the World.
 He authored the 2012 book Downfall: How Rangers FC Self Destructed.
 The book was due to be serialised in The Scottish Sun, a British tabloid newspaper, who published an article praising Mac Giolla Bhain's courage in overcoming intimidation while carrying out his work.

 After Scottish Sun journalist Simon Houston received threats, and an angry and negative response from Rangers supporters "jammed the switchboards" of local radio sports broadcasts, the editor of The Scottish Sun cancelled the serialisation.
 The paper envisaged a boycott from Rangers fans, similar to that experienced in Merseyside by the English edition of the paper by Liverpool F.C. fans after coverage of the Hillsborough disaster.
 The Sun had been made aware of one of his blog posts titled 'The Incubator'.
 The Sun stated that it had cancelled the serialisation because of a blog post written by Mac Giolla Bhain ridiculing Rangers fans that they considered sectarian.

 In 2010, Mac Giolla Bhain also broke the story of Hugh Dallas sending an e–mail which led to his sacking from the position of Head of Referee Development at the Scottish Football Association.

 In 2018 his debut novel "The Squad" was published by Frontline Noir.

 In 2016 Mac Giolla Bhain won an award for Best International Football Blog category (fans' choice) in the Football blogging Awards.